Arthur Calwell: Leader of the Opposition (1960–1967)

 In an accompanying story, Alan Reid of the Telegraph wrote that Labor was ruled by "36 faceless men".
 The Liberals seized on it, issuing a leaflet accusing Calwell of taking direction from "36 unknown men, not elected to Parliament nor responsible to the people."
 At the election, Labor suffered a 10-seat swing.
 Many thought that Calwell should retire, but he was determined to stay and fight.

 Calwell made his strongest stand with his vehement opposition to Australia's military involvement in the Vietnam War and the introduction of conscription to provide troops for the war, publicly saying that "a vote for Menzies was a blood vote".
 Unfortunately for Calwell, the war was initially very popular in Australia and continued to be so after Menzies retired in 1966.
 Menzies' successor, Harold Holt, seized on this and fought the 1966 election on the Vietnam issue.
 Labor suffered a crushing defeat, losing nine seats while the Coalition won the largest majority government in Australian history at the time.

 It was clear by this time that Calwell's awkward, tactless image was no match for that of his charismatic and ambitious young Deputy Leader, the urbane, middle-class, university-educated Whitlam.
 In particular, Whitlam's clear mastery of the media gave him a huge advantage over Calwell, who looked and sounded substantially older than his 70 years.
 Calwell, an old-fashioned stump orator whose career was forged in the days of the raucous public meeting, had always come across badly on television, compared with the smooth, avuncular and rich-voiced Menzies and the suave Holt.
 Calwell was also regarded by 1966 as an aged relic of the Great Depression era.
-He was still campaigning about socialism and nationalisation, and continued to defend the White Australia Policy.
+He was still campaigning about socialism and nationalisation, and continued to defend the White Australia policy.
 Calwell resigned as Labor leader two months after the election, in January 1967; Whitlam succeeded him.

 Assassination attempt

 Calwell was only the second victim of an attempted political assassination in Australia (the first being Prince Alfred in 1868).
 On 21 June 1966, Calwell addressed an anti-conscription rally at Mosman Town Hall in Sydney.
 As he was leaving the meeting, and just as his car was about to drive off, a 19-year-old student named Peter Kocan approached the passenger side of the vehicle and fired a sawn-off rifle at Calwell at point-blank range.
 However, the closed window deflected the bullet, which lodged harmlessly in his coat lapel, and he sustained only minor facial injuries from broken glass.
-Calwell later visited Kocan in the mental hospital (where he was confined for ten years), and through a regular correspondence encouraged his eventual rehabilitation.
+Reflecting his Catholic values, Calwell later forgave and visited Kocan in the mental hospital (where he was confined for ten years), and through a regular correspondence encouraged his eventual rehabilitation.